Healthshare FAQ: Answers to the Most Frequently asked Questions about

 Do healthshare programs accept anybody?

-- To become a member of a healthshare, you must agree to certain beliefs, which vary by healthshare.
-Additionally, most require you qualify based on your health history and do not cover pre-existing conditions.
+To become a member of a healthshare, you must agree to certain principles or beliefs, which vary by healthshare.
+Additionally, most require you qualify based on your health history and may have a waiting period before they will share for pre-existing conditions.

 Are there sharing limits?